zenml-io/zenml/examples/README.md

 - **[step_operator_remote_training](step_operator_remote_training/README.md)**: Run your compute intensive steps on one of the big three hyperscalers.

+### 🔑 Secret Managers
+The need for a central place to manage Credentials, Keys and Passwords can not be understated.
+Sometimes pieces of your pipeline will need to access these secrets in order to use them.

+- **[aws_secret_manager](aws_secret_manager/README.md) ** Access your secret manager from within a step.

 ## 🖥 Local Setup
 For each of these examples, ZenML provides a handy CLI command to pull them